irshadbhat/litcm/README.md

 Language argument (-l) is optional and is a subset of eight language tags; {hin, ban, guj, tam, mal, kan, tel, eng}.

 Pass language agrument if there is a prior knowledge that only certain languages are present in the text.
-The languages passed should be from the given set of eight languages, enclosed in quotes and each language tag seperated by a space as shown.
+The languages passed should be from the given set of eight languages.

 Transliteration arguments (-t) is also optional.
 Set this argument to T to back transliterate identified Indic words to their native scripts.